skip to main content

 Our turkey business created a turkey welfare advisory committee to provide oversight and guidance on animal welfare.
 The committee includes both internal Cargill veterinarians and animal welfare experts, in addition to industry and academic subject matter experts.

-The turkey welfare advisory committee monitors program requirements and the business’s audits findings, and provides guidance related to future program changes that are founded upon science-based new technologies and/or customer requirements.
+The turkey welfare advisory committee monitors program requirements and the business’s audit findings, and provides guidance related to future program changes that are founded upon new, science-based technologies and/or customer requirements.

 Additionally: